s0um0r0y/s0um0r0y.github.io/content/_index.md

       subtitle: ''
       text: |-
         At IIIT Hyderabad, my research focuses on integrating deep learning algorithms with robotic platforms to enhance autonomy and decision-making capabilities.
 I have been involved in projects that encompass sensor integration of 3D Lidar and depth camera, real-time data processing, and the development of control strategies for autonomous navigation.

+        My technical proficiency includes programming languages such as Python and C++, and I am adept at using tools like ROS (Robot Operating System) and OpenCV for developing and simulating robotic applications.
+I am passionate about advancing the field of robotics through innovative research.

         Please reach out to me on Linkdin to collaborate 😃
     design: